arangodb-helper/guacamole/README.md

 # Guacamole

+**This gem is not maintained and not compatible with the current version of ArangoDB.
+If you want to take over the project, please contact info@arangodb.com**

 Guacamole is an Object Document Mapper (ODM) for the multi-model NoSQL database [ArangoDB](https://www.arangodb.com/).
 Its main goal is to support easy integration into Ruby on Rails but will likely work in other Rack-based frameworks as well.
 There are a couple of design goals behind Guacamole which should drive all our development effort:

   * Easy integration on the View layer (i.e. form builders)